 Children need to be taken from parent control, to self-control, to God control.

 That is the big picture to try to keep in mind as you are training them.
-If your children don’t obey you, or are out of control, you will have a hard time teaching then.
-You will soon be frustrated, and overwhelmed with the effort.
+If your children don’t obey you or are out of control, you will have a hard time teaching them.
+You will soon be frustrated and overwhelmed with the effort.
 So remember that your first job is to teach them to obey.
 That’s what God calls us to do as parents, and He calls the children to obey and honor us.

 As you work on this, and other behavior issues with the kids, focus on what is going on in their heart.
 Don’t just deal with the disobedience, but ask what heart attitude is causing that disobedience.

 Focusing on the heart issues will bring to light areas of character that need to be worked on.
 For example, when you see pride in their heart, work on the character quality of humility.
-When untruthfulness is revealed, work on the charcter quality of integrity and honesty.
-Character training is an on-going process during our parenting years, and something we need to keep high on our priority list.
+When untruthfulness is revealed, work on the character quality of integrity and honesty.
+Character training is an ongoing process during our parenting years and something we need to keep high on our priority list.

 “Our energy bank is like a pendulum.
 We can be passionate at one end, but risk bottoming out at the other swing of the pendulum.
 To avoid that, we have to do things to nurture ourselves so that we don’t burn out.
 This is contrary to what others are teaching about selflessness, but I find as I get older that I need to be a little more self-nurturing.
 I’ve also seen too many moms who are burning out for homeschooling because they think they have to.” – Christine Field

-Many moms who make the choice to home school their children tend to neglect caring for themselves.
-I used to see a Christian naturopath doctor, and he told me that all the home school mothers that came to him for treatment, were worn out.
+Many moms who make the choice to home-school their children tend to neglect caring for themselves, which can lead to homeschool overwhelm.
+I used to see a Christian naturopath doctor, and he told me that all the homeschool mothers that came to him for treatment, were worn out.
 If you are struggling with fatigue, check how you are doing with getting enough rest, eating properly, and caring for your body.
-It’s normal for a busy mom to be tired at the end of the day, but if you are waking up tired every day, then it’s probably time to slow down, and take care of yourself.
+It’s normal for a busy mom to be tired at the end of the day, but if you are waking up tired every day, then it’s probably time to slow down and take care of yourself.
 Know your limits, and listen to your body.

 Once you know the cause of burnout, you can be careful and try to avoid them.
 What are you doing to guard against burnout?